Get

 Photo Credit: fotoliza, Shutterstock

-3. The American Burmese Is Not Very Genetically Diverse
+3. The Burmese Is Not Very Genetically Diverse

-A study from 2008 found that the American Burmese breed has the second lowest level of genetic diversity of all the breeds included in the study1.
-This suggests that the Burmese have intense inbreeding, and all Burmese cat breeders should be concerned about the genetic diversity of their litter.
+A study from 2008 found that the Burmese breed has one of the lowest levels of genetic diversity of all the breeds included in the study.1 This suggests that the Burmese have intense inbreeding, and all Burmese cat breeders should be concerned about the genetic diversity of their litter.

-The Burmese breed council of the Cat Fanciers Association (CFA) currently allows outcrossing using Tonkinese, Bombay, and Burmese cats to improve the breed’s genetic diversity.
+In fact, the Burmese breed council of the Cat Fanciers Association (CFA) currently allows outcrossing using Tonkinese, Bombay, and Southeast Asian cats.

 4. European and Australian Burmese Cats Have an Increased Risk of Diabetes Mellitus